kumagai-group/pydefect/docs_rst/tutorial.rst

 When changing the condition for chemical potential, namely the position of the vertex in the chemical potential diagram, use the :code:`-l` option.

+If the calculation data exists locally, the web GUI may be used with the :code:`-wg` option.